sriramab/gamamanual/References/GAMLReferences/Statements.md

 ----
+[//]: # (keyword|statement_aspect)
 ### aspect
 #### Facets

-  * `name` (an identifier), (omissible) : identifier of the aspect (it can be used in a display to identify which aspect should be used for the given species)
+  * `name` (an identifier), (omissible) : identifier of the aspect (it can be used in a display to identify which aspect should be used for the given species).
+Two special names can also be used: 'default' will allow this aspect to be used as a replacement for the default aspect defined in preferences; 'highlighted' will allow the aspect to be used when the agent is highlighted as a replacement for the default (application of a color)

 #### Definition